-- 50.01 & 50.02: Free and Commercial Distribution of Contraceptives: Recognizing the fact that younger couples are entering the reproductive age group, terminal methods of Family Planning, namely sterilization, cannot be advocated for them.
-To respond to the needs of them, various contraceptives under spacing methods of Family Planning such as oral pills, Cu-Ts etc. are offered under the Programme. - 50.03: Free Distribution and Social Marketing of Condoms for National AIDS Control Organisation: It is meant for control of HIV infection through usage of condoms as one of the option for safe sex.
-The funds have been released for procurement of 2000 million pieces of male condoms and 12 lakh female condoms for free distribution among eligible couples and procurement and utilization of 1000 condom vending machines. - 51.
+- 51.01 & 51.02 Free and Commercial Distribution of Contraceptives: Recognizing the fact that younger couples are entering the reproductive age group, terminal methods of Family Planning, namely sterilization, cannot be advocated for them.
+To respond to the needs of them, various contraceptives under spacing methods of Family Planning such as oral pills, Cu-Ts etc. are offered under the Programme. - 51.03: Free Distribution and Social Marketing of Condoms for National AIDS Control Organisation: It is meant for control of HIV infection through usage of condoms as one of the option for safe sex.
+The funds have been released for procurement of 2000 million pieces of male condoms and 12 lakh female condoms for free distribution among eligible couples and procurement and utilization of 1000 condom vending machines. - 52.
 Reproductive and Child Health Project: Under this Scheme, supplies of drugs, equipments and other consumables are made to Sub-Centres, PHCs and other FRUs, as appropriate, for providing maternal and child health care.
-The availability of drugs and other supplies from the programme is essential for

-- maintaining the quality of the services.
+The availability of drugs and other supplies from the programme is essential for maintaining the quality of the services.
 Moreover, grants are given to NIHFW to impart training to trainers from the States to further train the different categories of health functionaries on various aspects of reproductive & child health activities.
-The programme related RCH activities are covered under the RCH Flexible Pool. - 52.
+The programme related RCH activities are covered under the RCH Flexible Pool. - 53.
 Routine Immunization: It provides for vaccination against six vaccine preventable diseases viz.
 Tuberculosis, Pertussis, Diphtheria, Polio, Tetanus & Measles to children in the age group of 0-5 years and pregnant women.
 It is also intended for implementing Pentavalent vaccine in ten States where Hepatitis-B vaccine is in use.
 The other States will be covered in a phased manner.
-Japanese Encephalitis (JE) vaccination campaign programme is also being introduced in 29 endemic districts during 2009.
+Japanese Encephalitis (JE) vaccination campaign programme is also being introduced in 29 endemic districts during 2009. - 54.
+Pulse Polio Immunization: It provides for eradication of all strains of the Polio virus from the country by way of National Immunization Days (NIDs) & Sub-National Immunization Days (SNIDs).
+It is also intended to provide for corrective surgery to polio (wild virus) affected children of the age group of 3-18 years to enable them to lead a normal life.